-Do not attach props until Step 8 of the Pre-Flight Check.
+Do not attach props until Step 9 of the Pre-Flight Check.
+Remove the props if they are already attached.

-- 1. Ensure all screws and components are securely fastened to the drone. - Set RubiQ on a flat launch surface.
-The accelerometer and gyro sensors calibrate automatically each time they are connected to power.
-To get the best calibration settings, RubiQ needs to be on a level surface during power-up. - 3.
+- 1. Check that the flight field is clear of hazards that would make it unsafe to fly. - 2.
+Ensure all screws and components are securely fastened to the drone. - 3.
 Strap the LiPo battery to the battery plate (see Step 9 of the Build Plan).
-Tuck the balance cables under the battery strap, so they're protected during flight. - 4.
-Wait for GPS lock.
-Plug in the battery, then listen for the beep tones and watch for the outer LEDs to blink green at least seven times.
-Each green blink equals one connected satellite.
-Note: RubiQ will not arm without GPS lock.
-This may take several minutes, depending on the conditions. - 5.
+Tuck the balance cables under the battery strap or between the battery cables, so they're protected during flight. - 4.
 Make sure the drone and the radio are bound.
-Power on the radio controller and look for a solid light of RubiQ's RX or flip the beeper switch to test the connection. - 6.
+Power on the radio controller and connect the battery to RubiQ.
+Look for a solid light of RubiQ's RX or flip the beeper switch to test the connection.
+Make sure all radio controller switches face away from you.
+The SA switch specifically will prevent you from arming if Position Hold or Return to Home is activated.
+These features can only be used after RubiQ has been armed for flight. - 5.
 Calibrate the compass.
 Move the radio's sticks to the position shown.
 When the drone starts beeping, release the sticks and spin the drone with each of its six sides facing down.
 You'll have 30 seconds before the beeping stops and the calibration is completed.